I'd Rather Have Jesus: A Second Look at First Love

 The Crown: The Power of Mary's Destiny

-Waste?
-What happened to Judas?
-After rejecting the "blood money" he gained to sell Jesus, he ended his own life.
-Hanging himself on a tree, Judas fell headlong, his body bursting open in the Field of Blood.
-Could there be a greater waste than a lost soul for whom Christ died?
-But what a tragically ironic fulfillment of Jesus' words voiced that triumphal Palm Sunday, "Verily, verily, I say unto you, Except a corn of wheat fall into the ground and die, it abideth alone: but if it die, it bringeth forth much fruit.
+What meant this waste?
+Judas fell headlong, his body bursting open in the Field of Blood.
+Could there be a greater waste than a soul lost to betray the Christ who died to save men's souls?
+Jesus' words voiced on that triumphal Palm Sunday proved tragically ironic indeed: "Verily, verily, I say unto you, Except a corn of wheat fall into the ground and die, it abideth alone: but if it die, it bringeth forth much fruit.
 He that loveth his life shall lose it: and he that hateth his life in this world shall keep it unto life eternal" (John 12:24-25).
-Lazarus had been that corn of wheat.
-So had both Mary and her alabaster box.
-So is Jesus.
-And so must everyone be who would follow Him.

 The beauty of Easter and the love and suffering Jesus went through for me a sinner.
 I'm so grateful for your sacrifice.